 BTEC

-Development of complex analysis and enhanced scientific presentation skills necessary for continuing students placed in off-campus stem cell biology internships.
-Students will complete and present a novel research project.
-Types of internships may include, but are not limited to, differentiation of pluripotent stem cells, FACS, cell culture, propagation of iPS cells, immunolocalization, micro array analysis and tumor cell characterization.
+Provides the necessary communication tools for beginning students placed in off-campus stem cell biology internships.
+Emphasis is put on demonstrating how their work contributes to the overall scientific research being conducted at their internship site.
+Types of internships may include, but are not limited to, differentiation of pluripotent stem cells, FACS analysis, primary cell culture, propagation of iPS cells, immunolocalization, microarray analysis, and tumor cell characterization.

 Mammalian Cell Culture